pierrekarpov/100-days-of-code/r1-log.md

 ### Streak broken
-Went visiting my family.
+Went visiting my family and had a lot of things to do.
 Time to start round 2!